ibm-cloud-docs/key-protect/tutorials/secure-import.md

 4. Download and install [jq](https://stedolan.github.io/jq/){: external}.

     `jq` helps you slice up JSON data.
-You use `jq` in this tutorial to grab and use specific data that's returned when you call the
+You use `jq` in this tutorial to capture specific data that's returned when you call the
     {{site.data.keyword.keymanagementserviceshort}} API.

 ## Step 1.
 Create a {{site.data.keyword.keymanagementserviceshort}} instance